-We see an awful lot of success stories of young couples who have buckled down, saved a good chunk of coin, and retired early (e.g., before 50 or even 40.)
+We see an awful lot of success stories of young couples who have buckled down, saved a good chunk of coin, and retired early.
+Some while raising children!
 They’re everywhere nowadays, it seems.
 Understanding the true cost of raising children is key for any young couple seeking the good ol’ red, white, and blue American Dream.

 Some of these couples have made the choice not to have kids, or just have one, which can make the journey easier.
 But the choice whether or not to have kids isn’t as big of a factor as sensationalist news stories would have you believe.